Linkerbrain/Continuous-Time-Graphs/tests/README.md

-# Install sgat to the venv so pytest can find it
+# Install ctgraph to the venv so pytest can find it
 	pip install -e .